danfickle/openhtmltopdf/README.md

 GETTING OPEN HTML TO PDF
 ========
 New releases of Open HTML to PDF will be distributed through Maven.
 Search maven for com.openhtmltopdf.
-Coming soon!
+[Coming very soon](https://github.com/danfickle/openhtmltopdf/issues/7)!

 GETTING STARTED
 ========